diflores/assignment2-iic3585/README.md

 ## Controls

-- Player one: keys W, A, S, D
+- Player one: key left and key right.
-- Player two: keys up, left, down, right
+- Player two: key A to move left and key D to move right.